 To contact your assigned Leave Coordinator go to:

 Can I change my return to work date once I've started my medical leave?

 The return to work date may be extended or changed to an earlier date based on a medical note from the doctor.
 A medical note must be provided to the Leave Coordinator 2-3 days prior to reporting to work in order to discuss accommodations with your manager, if applicable .

 Can I use vacation credits if I am on a medical leave of absence?

 Faculty, staff or administrators out ill on an approved medical leave through Human Resources must use their available sick leave credits first.
-When discussing an upcoming medical leave with your HR Analyst/Leave Coordinator, you may opt to use available leave credits (vacation, Personal Holiday, etc..) based on the appropriate leave program.
+When discussing an upcoming medical leave with your Leave Coordinator, you may opt to use available leave credits (Vacation, Personal Holiday, etc..) based on the appropriate leave program.

 If an employee has exhausted all sick leave credits and is not on an approved medical leave of absence, they cannot use their Personal Holiday, Vacation, CTO or Holiday Credit in lieu of unpaid sick leave.
 Usage of such leave credits are governed by CBA, CSU Policy and Title 5.
 Contact Human Resources for more information (559) 278-2032.

 How will I get my paycheck while I am on a medical leave?